 FRP is modeled as ramping capability constraints.
 Flexible Ramp Up (FRU)/Flexible Ramp Down (FRD) is procured for BAAs having passed the FRU/FRD sufficiency test and capacity test through a constraint for the extreme uncertainty in the entire BAA group, reduced by the FRU/FRD demand elasticity in that group.
 For each BAA that has failed the FRU/FRD sufficiency test or capacity test, FRU/FRD is still procured separately from the respective FRU/FRD requirement and only reduced by the demand elasticity in that BAA.
 Modeling flexible ramping in RTUC helps real-time unit commitment make the correct decisions in creating ramping headroom if it is necessary.
 The real-time unit commitment decisions are binding if such decisions cannot be revisited in later runs due to physical commitment time constraints.
-The flexible ramping headroom and energy schedules in RTUC are financially binding at the FMM price.
 The resource flexible ramping awards and prices from the third fifteen-minute interval in each RTUC process are financially binding.
-The ISO will also re-optimize the procurement of flexible ramping capability in RTD and awards will be compensated according to the marginal prices in RTD where the energy awards are also financially binding.
+The ISO will also re-optimize the procurement of flexible ramping capability in RTD and awards will be compensated according to the marginal prices in RTD.
 The resource flexible ramping awards and prices from the second five-minute interval in each RTD process are financially binding.

 The CAISO will enforce Transmission Constraints for active and base-only flowgates in the FRP deployment scenarios.
-Flowgates can be base- or contingency- related constraints.
+Flowgates can be base- or contingency-related constraints.
 The CAISO will further assess if contingency-related constraints in the FRP deployment scenarios will be enforced.
 Nomograms will be enforced once the functionality has been fully validated.